pols1600/vimrc/README.md

 ![](https://github.com/danilofreire/vimrc/raw/master/neovim.png)

+I've recently come across [VimR](http://vimr.org/), which is a cool GUI for Neovim.
+It has some nice features such as HTML and Markdown preview, fuzzy file finder, and multiple windows.
+You might like it too!

-I hope you enjoy it! :)
+I hope you enjoy using Neovim! :)